-The School also operates the Center for Child Development, which provides interactive experiences for students majoring in Child and Family Studies through access to three programs: a half-day program, a full-day program, and an after-school program.
-The programs provide developmentally appropriate learning activities for children ages infant through five years or kindergarten through fourth grade with a hands-on curriculum of learning through play.
-All three programs have an open admissions policy, but predominately serve children of USM students, staff, and faculty.
+The Center for Child Development provides interactive experiences for students majoring in Child and Family Studies through access to a full-day child-care program.
+The program provides developmentally appropriate learning activities for children ages infant to five years with a hands-on curriculum of learning through play.
+The program predominately serves children of USM students, staff, and faculty.
 For parents who qualify, some federal and state funds are available to help offset tuition costs.
-The Center for Child Development is accredited by The National Association for the Education of Young Children.
+The Center for Child Development is accredited by The National Association for the Education of Young